Jacksonville, Florida: 1940 to 1979

 During World War II, The U.S. Navy became a major employer and economic force, constructing three Navy bases in the city, while the U.S. Marine Corps established Blount Island Command.

 Jacksonville, like most large cities in the United States, suffered from many negative effects of rapid urban sprawl after World War II.
 The construction of federal highways essentially subsidized development of suburban housing, and wealthier, better established residents moved to newer housing in the suburbs.
 After World War II, the government of the city of Jacksonville began to increase spending to fund new public building projects in the postwar economic boom.
-Mayor W. Haydon Burns' Jacksonville Story resulted in the construction of a new city hall, civic auditorium, public library and other projects that created a dynamic sense of civic pride.
+Mayor W. Haydon Burns' Jacksonville Story resulted in the construction of a new city hall, civic auditorium, public library and other projects that created a sense of civic pride.
 Development of suburbs led to a growing middle class who lived outside the urban core.
 An increasing proportion of residents in Jacksonville's urban core had a higher than average rate of poverty, especially as businesses and jobs also migrated to the suburbs.

 Given the postwar migration of residents, businesses, and jobs, the city's tax base declined.
 It had difficulty funding education, sanitation, and traffic control within the city limits.
 In addition, residents in unincorporated suburbs had difficulty obtaining municipal services, such as sewage and building code enforcement.
 In 1958, a study recommended the city of Jacksonville begin annexing outlying communities to create the needed larger geographic tax base to improve services throughout the county.
 Voters outside the city limits rejected annexation plans in six referendums between 1960 and 1965.

 On August 27, 1960, a white mob attacked civil rights demonstrators in Hemming Park with clubs.
 The police largely stood by.

 In 1962, a federal court ordered the city to prepare a plan for integration of public schools, in accordance with the ruling of the Supreme Court in Brown v.
 Board of Education (1954).
 A study found schools were in poor condition and poorly equipped.

 On December 29, 1963, the Hotel Roosevelt fire killed 22 people, the highest one-day death toll in Jacksonville.
 On September 10, 1964, Hurricane Dora made landfall near St. Augustine, causing major damage to buildings in North Florida.
 Hurricane Dora was the first recorded hurricane to make a direct hit to North Florida.